ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/heuristics-for-web3/index.md

 - Make the key info big, and the other details small and unobtrusive
 - People don’t read, they scan; ensure your design is scannable

-**Example:** Large tokens in full colour are easy to find when scanning.
-The APR is big and highlighted in an accent colour.
+**Example:** Large tokens in full color are easy to find when scanning.
+The APR is big and highlighted in an accent color.

 ![The token and APR are easy to find](./Image3.png)

-### 4. Clear Terminology
+### 4. Clear terminology {#clear-terminology}

 Terminology should be understandable and appropriate.
 Technical jargon can be a huge blocker, because it requires the construction of a completely new mental model.
 Users are unable to relate the design to words, phrases and concepts they already know.
 Everything seems confusing and unfamiliar, and there is a steep learning curve before they can even attempt to use it.
-A users might approach DeFi wanting to save some money, and what they find is: Mining, farming, staking, emissions, bribes, vaults, lockers, veTokens, vesting, epochs, decentralised algorithms, protocol-owned liquidity…
+A users might approach DeFi wanting to save some money, and what they find is: Mining, farming, staking, emissions, bribes, vaults, lockers, veTokens, vesting, epochs, decentralized algorithms, protocol-owned liquidity…
 Try to use simple terms that will be understood by the broadest group of people.
 Do not invent brand new terms just for your project.

 **Tips:**